-Oscar Okwurime, a Nigerian man of Igbo origin died last week at Harmondsworth detention centre after complaining for weeks that he was having pains on his side.
+Oscar Okwurime, a Nigerian man of Edo origin died last week, 12th Sept at Harmondsworth detention centre after complaining for weeks that he was having pains on his side.

 The 34 year old who recently entered the UK on a visitor’s visa was found dead by a fellow detainee.